bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.7 =
+* Included an option to specify a default image for the Pinterest button
+* Fixed some major issues with shortcodes and excerpts

 = 2.0.6 =
 * Fixed buttons not appearing on pages